mtvector/GhostOfMT/README.md

     * Jython scripts for ImageJ cell tracking

     * Python scripts for processing tracking output

-* SegRegPar

-    * A parallelized version of Ning Leng's Segmented Regression implementation, modified to fix problems with endpoints

 * Data

     * Mouse and Human RNAseq Time Series from Barry, Schmitz et al (2017)